anseki/leader-line/README.md

 You can get new attachment instance by individual static methods of `LeaderLine` (not instance methods).
 For example, `LeaderLine.pointAnchor` method makes new [`pointAnchor`](#pointanchor) attachment instance.
 It is attached to the leader line via [`start` or `end`](#start-end) option of the leader line.
-The following code pass a new `pointAnchor` attachment instance to `LeaderLine` constructor, via second argument as `end` option.
+The following code passes a new `pointAnchor` attachment instance to `LeaderLine` constructor, via second argument as `end` option.

 ```js
 new LeaderLine(startElement, LeaderLine.pointAnchor(endElement));